 - 6 portobello mushroom caps, stems removed

-- 6 ounces Havarti or Fontina cheese, coarsely grated
+- 6 ounces Havarti, mozzarella or fontina cheese, coarsely grated

 - Heat oven to 400 degrees.